History of Backflow Prevention: One of the first documented cases

 There were nearly 100 deaths and over 700 documented cases spread over 206 cities in the US, and over 1,000 additional cases in the city of Chicago, all traced back to the water supply of the 2 hotels.
 Given the timeframe and lack of information sharing, it’s safe to say those numbers were only a fraction of the actual injuries resulting from those cross connections.

 Protecting the water supply is as important today as it’s always been.
-Fortunately, plumbing systems must meet the guidelines of the Clean Water Act, EPA, plumbing codes and best practices in today’s society.
+Fortunately, plumbing systems must meet the guidelines of the Safe Drinking Water Act, EPA plumbing codes and best practices in today’s society.
 Backflow preventers are our first line of defense against deadly cross connections, and even though they aren’t enforced everywhere in the US, we are constantly educating and improving our plumbing systems to prevent these events.